Quick overview

 What are you entitled to?

-Even with debts, you have rights.
-The creditor must provide you with understandable information about the loan, the amount of repayments, the total costs and penalties.
-In the case of consumer credit, we are governed by the Consumer Credit Act.
+Even with debt, you have rights.
+The creditor must give you clear information about the loan, the amount of the repayments, the total costs and the penalties.
+In the case of consumer loans, we are governed by the Consumer Credit Act.

 You have the right to: